HL7/phrsfm-ig/input/pagecontent/chapter5.md

 Statement (a concept with which most vendors are already familiar).
 A vendor **MAY** create multiple functional profiles.

-{% include img.html img="figure8.png" caption="Figure 8: Examples of Functional Profile Options by "Model" and/or Level of Functionality" width="70%" %}
+{% include img.html img="figure8.png" caption="Figure 8: Examples of Functional Profile Options by Model and/or Level of Functionality" width="70%" %}

 #### Sample Domain Functional Profile Conformance Clauses